 “I found (the seminar) to be a very valuable and positive experience, and I found everyone involved to be very helpful, constructive, and supportive,” said Neu.
 “Working on I.S., it is easy to get caught up in the small picture — on the details and specifics of each individual section — so the I-Seminar was a good way for me to step back and view my project as a whole and place it in a larger context.”

 McNelly engaged in a critical analysis of the “Wooster In…” off-campus study programs, and developed a business plan for the future that aims to encourage sustainability, effectiveness, and self-reliance.
 Combining CDGE resources, a financial analysis, departmental perspectives, faculty focus groups, and comparative research with other institutions, McNelly discovered what was valuable about the programs and how they might be expanded and enriched in the future.

 “As a second-year student working on a still-incomplete project, presenting to this audience was particularly helpful, not only as a ‘rehearsal’ for my final series of presentations, but also as a way to field questions and receive feedback from faculty and students,” said McNelly.
 “I believe (this series) enriches and strengthens both the research process and the final product.”

-Amyaz Moledina, associate professor of economics and co-director of the Center for Diversity and Global Engagement, hopes the I-seminar series can grow to include more interdisciplinary inquiry from the different divisions of college.
+Amyaz Moledina, associate professor of economics and co-director of the Center for Diversity and Inclusion, hopes the I-seminar series can grow to include more interdisciplinary inquiry from the different divisions of college.
 “We have made great strides in just one year,” he said.
 “For example, we have gone from reaching interdisciplinary majors in five different departments and programs to 15.
 We have also included sophomores doing research at the Center, and we are trying to show that it can be space where collaborative research can take place.
 We hope this ‘seed’ of an initiative can continue to grow and be supported widely.”

 — Story by Julie Kendall ‘13